wp-plugins/adaptive-images/readme.txt

 Do not test with a normal desktop browser!
 A usual browser will simply be served the original images without them being resized at all.
 This is the whole idea: serving each device the image sizes which are appropriate for it.

-= Supported formats =

- - JPEG (adjustable quality)
- - PNG (is transformed to PNG8)
- - GIF (not animated)

-Also:

- - Supports HiDPI (high resolution, retina, high device pixel ratio) screens.

-= Default breakpoints =

- - 1024px wide screens
- - 640px wide screens
- - 480px wide screens

-The plugin takes into account each device in its landscape -that is its largest- orientation, because it cannot predict which one the user will choose to use or when they might switch between orientations.
-But the overall result remains excellent.

  = Stuff to keep in mind =

  - The plugin needs to add a little bit of code to your `.htaccess` file in order to function properly.
 It removes